Te Aka Whai Ora: Mandate and responsibilities

-The MHA will work alongside Health New Zealand to create and develop kaupapa Māori services and policies.
+The MHA worked alongside Health New Zealand to create and develop kaupapa Māori services and policies.

 History

 Policy announcement

 On 21 April 2021, Minister of Health Andrew Little announced plans to create the Māori Health Authority, which would be responsible for setting Māori health policies and overseeing the provision of Māori health services.
 In addition, Little announced that the government would create two other public health bodies: Health New Zealand, to replace the country's district health boards, and the Public Health Authority, to centralise public health work.

 The proposed Māori Health Authority was criticised by the opposition National Party health spokesperson Shane Reti, who claimed that it would create a "two-tier system" based on race.
 Similar sentiments were echoed by National Party leader Judith Collins, who likened it to racial segregation and called for public consultation on the matter.
 Her remarks were described by Māori Party co-leader Debbie Ngarewa-Packer as "desperate racist politicking."
 Ngarewa-Packer also urged Collins to read National's own 2020 election review which advocated making Māori a "priority area".
 In addition, Associate Health Minister Ayesha Verrall stated that the proposed Māori Health Authority could ensure Māori input in funding and improving Māori health outcomes.